amberframework/docs/getting-started/testing/system.md

 **Setting Up System Specs**

 We have made it as simple as possible to have your system specs.
-Before running your specs ensure you have installed the `chromedriver` and  that `selenium standalone server` is in your system path.
+Before running your specs ensure you have installed the `chromedriver` and that `selenium-server standalone` is in your system path.

 **Mac OS**